neondatabase/postgresql_anonymizer/README.md

 Requirements
 ------------------------------------------------------------------------------

-This extension will work with PostgreSQL 9.5 and later versions.
+This extension is officially supported on PostgreSQL 9.6 and later versions.
+It should also work on PostgreSQL 9.5 with a bit of hacking.

 It requires an extension named `tsm_system_rows`, which is delivered by the `postgresql-contrib` package of the main linux distributions.